Event-Based Analytics: Definition, Examples, & Tools

 New event-based analytics tools continue to emerge as companies realize the value of behavioral data.
 But not every company has the same goals, resources, or constraints.
 Each tool offers certain capabilities that may satisfy the unique objectives of companies across industries.

-Amplitude is a leader in event-based analytics, with an all-in-one digital analytics platform that combines product, web, and experience analytics, experimentation, and data management.
+is a leader in event-based analytics, with an all-in-one digital analytics platform that combines product, web, and experience analytics, experimentation, and data management.

 What Can You Do with Event-Based Analytics Platforms?

 Once you’ve collected data about users and events, you can perform various tests and experiments through your analytics platform.
 Each analytics platform offers different capabilities.
-Platforms such as Amplitude will give you the ability to conduct the below analyses and more.
+Platforms such as will give you the ability to conduct the below analyses and more.

 Funnel Analysis

-Funnels consist of multiple events arranged in a way that leads to a point of conversion.
-Funnel analysis gives you a better understanding of how different events link together to form a funnel.
+Funnels consist of multiple events arranged in a way that leads to a point of conversion. gives you a better understanding of how different events link together to form a funnel.
 A basic ecommerce funnel, for example, might look something like this: a user searches for items > they view details about that item > they add an item to their cart > they complete their purchase.

 Each step in the funnel presents an opportunity for users to keep going or drop off.
 Funnel analysis lets you isolate each event so you can investigate any points of friction.
 If a step in the funnel is working well, you can replicate that experience in other areas of your product.